LucasBarzotto/TDC1000-TDC7200EVM-Firmware/README.md

 In this project I changed the firmware of the Texas Instruments board TDC1000-TDC7200EVM so it could work without the GUI and send the data through serial communication.
 The version of Code Composer Studio used was 6.1.0.

 The main changes are:
- - The board now can work regardless the GUI i.e. it doesn't need USB communication
+ - The board now can work regardless the GUI i.e. it doesn't need USB communication.
- - It works with 5V supply (in the mini USB plug)
+ - It works with 5V supply (in the mini USB plug).
  - It sends its data through the GPIO3 pin from JP4 grouping (not populated) with Baud Rate 115200 bps.
  - For water flow measurement given in liters per second the output was modified to send the actual flow rate (for flow meter) in the following code (tdc7200_calculation.c):